SolaceProducts/pubsubplus-connector-kafka-source/README.md

 Note that one connector can ingest from only one queue.

-##### Recovery from Kafka Connect API or Kafka Broker Failure

-When the connector is consuming from a PubSub+ queue, a timed Kafka Connect process commits the source records and offset to disk on the Kafka broker and calls the connector to acknowledge the messages that were processed so far, which removes these event messages from the event broker queue.

-If the Kafka Connect API or the Kafka broker goes down, unacknowledged messages are not lost; they will be retransmitted as soon as the Connect API or Kafka broker is restarted.
-It is important to note that while the Connect API or the Kafka Broker are off-line, the PubSub+ queue continues to add event messages, so there is no loss of new data from the PubSub+ Event Mesh.

-The commit time interval is configurable via the `offset.flush.interval.ms` parameter (default 60,000 ms) in the worker's `connect-distributed.properties` configuration file.
-If high message rate is expected the parameter shall be tuned, taking into consideration that each task (in case of [Multiple Workers](#multiple-workers)) shall not allow excessively large (for example, 10,000 or more) amount of unacknowledged messages.
+##### Message Acknowledgment

+When consuming from a PubSub+ queue, **Kafka Connect directs when to acknowledge messages**.
+After the connector produces Kafka records from a Solace message, Kafka Connect determines when those records have been processed (written to Kafka, filtered, failed with `errors.tolerance=all`, etc) and directs acknowledgment.

+**Connector-Initiated Acknowledgment:**

+The connector will acknowledge a message **without waiting for Kafka Connect's direction** in these specific cases:

+* **No records produced**: If the message processor (`SolMessageProcessorIF`) returns no records (0 records), the message is immediately acknowledged
+* **Message processor error with tolerance**: If the message processor throws an exception and `sol.message_processor.ignore.error=true` is configured, the message is immediately acknowledged

+**Recovery:** As of the time of writing, when the connector task enters a `FAILED` state (e.g., when a message fails to be processed and `errors.tolerance=none`, unhandled exceptions, etc.), Kafka Connect's observed behavior is to NOT direct the connector to acknowledge unprocessed messages.
+Because these messages are not acknowledged to the PubSub+ broker, they will be retransmitted when the task is restarted according to the broker's redelivery configuration.
+The PubSub+ queue continues to accept messages during outages.

 ##### Queue Handling of Data Bursts